 Back-Up Using iCloud

-To check that your photos are safely located in the iCloud visit the iCloud website, log in with your Apple ID, and click on Photos.
-They should all be safely tucked away.
+To check that your photos are safely located in the iCloud, visit the iCloud website, log in with your Apple ID, and click on Photos.
+They should all appear safely in your iCloud.

 Back-Up Using Google Photos